digingbil/com_nxpeasycart/docs/architecture.md

 -   `components/com_nxpeasycart`
     -   `src/`: storefront controllers/views in the `Joomla\Component\Nxpeasycart\Site\…` namespace; the default `DisplayController` now renders product detail pages populated from the database with SEO-aware metadata.

-The admin view exposes a `<div id="nxp-admin-app">` mount target for the upcoming Vue IIFE bundle as defined in the instructions.
+The admin view exposes a `<div id="nxp-ec-admin-app">` mount target for the upcoming Vue IIFE bundle as defined in the instructions.

 ## Database schema